cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/cyberconnect/API/content/post/publish-post.md

 ### Signing Key Management

-The publish post API accepts two parameters `contentID` and `input`, we'll only focus on the `input` part for now.
-It has three properties `message`, `signature` and `signingKey` which requires a locally generated signing key pair to perform the sign operation.
+The publish post API accepts two parameters `contentID` and `input`, the `contentID` is for updating published post, the `input` has three properties `message`, `signature` and `signingKey` which requires a locally generated signing key pair to perform the sign operation.

 Generating Signing Key